role Enumeration

 multi method roll(::?CLASS:U:) multi method roll(::?CLASS:U: \n) multi method roll(::?CLASS:D: *@pos)

-They work on the defined class selecting one or n
+They work on the defined class selecting one or n elements without eliminating them.

 say Norse-gods.roll() for ^3; # OUTPUT: «FreijaFreijaOðin»